drsalonsogil/QM_eMMa/README.md

 There is deliberately **no tracked executable named `terachem`** in the repository.

-### Why a compatibility symlink is still required with stock Amber
+### Why a compatibility symlink is still required with stock AMBER

 Amber's current EXTERN implementation used in this workflow invokes the historical executable name `terachem`. `qm_emma` does not use TeraChem; that name is only an Amber-side compatibility requirement.